felipe-esc/felipe-esc/README.md

 </details>

 ##  🔭 I’m currently working on...
-- No current personal code projects 😶‍🌫️
+- No current personal code projects going on 😶‍🌫️
-- Not currently contributing to any project 😢
+- Unfortunately, I'm not currently contributing to any other open project 😢
 - Studying software architecture 📐

 ## 🌱 I’m currently learning/studying...